A Book That Opened My Mind

 Continue Reading

-How I Made a Rapid Android Wear Prototype Using Balsamiq and Pixate
+How I Made a Lo-Fi Smartphone Prototype

 The video above shows a simple prototype for an Android Wear app, running on an an LG G watch R, which I created within a few hours of coming up with the concept — with ZERO CODING.